 Unfortunately, that kind of attitude is a big part of why, for many, saving isn't a priority.
-There is this idea that you have to be able to set aside a large amount of money each month in order to be effective.
+There is this idea that you have to be able to set aside a large amount of money each month to be effective.
 This isn't true.
 One of the best things you can do for your finances is begin developing the habit of saving.

 Start by Saving Small Amounts of Money

 It's fine to start small with your savings efforts.
 Over time, your small efforts can add up.
 If your partner is reluctant, try to convince him or her that you can start with a small amount at first.
 Look for small amounts to add to your savings effort.
-This can include putting your change in a large jar, or looking for small expenses to cut from your budget so you have money to set aside.
+This can include putting your change in a large jar or looking for small expenses to cut from your budget so you have money to set aside.

-Increase the Amount that You Save
+Increase the Amount You Save